- Please see the table in Threshold and Trigger Information for specific product limitations.

 - For example, an alert is defined to block Packet traffic if usage exceeds 5 MB in one month.
 At some point during the current month, the device exceeds 5 MB and Packet traffic is blocked.
 At the beginning of the next month, packet data will remain blocked until the block is manually removed by either editing the device on the Devices tab or through the AerAdmin Traffic Policy API.

-- Alert are processed once every hour; therefore, it can take up to 60 minutes after an
+- Alerts are processed once every hour; therefore, it can take up to 60 minutes after

 - For example, an alert is defined to send an email notification if a device does not register within 15 minutes.
 The device de-registers at 6:05 and does not re-register by 6:20.
 Because alerts are analyzed at the beginning of the hour, the email alert notification for this device will be sent to the user at 7:00.